Judy Gumbo

-Gumbo

-Judy received her nickname, "Gumbo," from Black Panther Party leader Eldridge Cleaver.
-Cleaver first referred to her as "Mrs. Stew," finding her refusal to use her husband's surname unacceptable.
-When Judy objected, Cleaver nicknamed her Gumbo, because "Gumbo goes with Stew."

-California
+Early life and education

+Gumbo was born Judith Lee Clavir in Toronto on June 25, 1943.
+Of her family, she said: "We were both Jewish and 'godless' Communists as the far right likes to claim.
+Instead of synagogue, our rituals took place in front of bookshelves, my atheistic family's holy of holies."
+She received a bachelor's degree in sociology from the University of Toronto, where she also attended graduate school.

+Activism

-Gumbo arrived in Berkeley in the fall of 1967, and became involved with the activist community.
-She worked at the 60’s underground newspaper, the Berkeley Barb and helped found the offshoot Berkeley Tribe.
+Gumbo moved to Berkeley in the fall of 1967 and became involved with the activist community.
+She worked at the 1960s underground newspaper the Berkeley Barb, and helped found its offshoot Berkeley Tribe.

-1968

-In Spring of 1968 she joined the Yippies in Chicago to run a Pig named Pigasus for President at the protests during the Democratic National Convention.
-When she wrote a feminist piece for the Barb’s publisher Max Scherr, he made his feelings about women’s liberation clear when he titled it with a double entendre, "Why the Women are Revolting."
-She helped stage the People’s Park protests in Berkeley after Stew wrote the Barb article that initiated those protests.
-She continued to advocate for women’s rights through W.I.T.C.H.
-(Women’s International Terrorist Conspiracy from Hell), a Yippie guerilla theater feminist group.
+In 1968, after joining the Yippies, she campaigned for a presidential nomination for the pig Pigasus during the protests at the Democratic National Convention in Chicago.
+She advocated for women's rights, in part through W.I.T.C.H.
+(Women's International Terrorist Conspiracy from Hell), a Yippie guerrilla theater feminist group.

-FBI
+In 1970, during the Vietnam War, Gumbo and two other Yippie women visited the former North Vietnam.

-Gumbo was put under surveillance by the federal authorities.
-In 1972, the FBI described her as "the most vicious, the most anti-American, the most anti-establishment, and the most dangerous to the internal security of the United States."
+In 1972, the FBI described Gumbo as "the most vicious, the most anti-American, the most anti-establishment, and the most dangerous to the internal security of the United States".
 In 1975, she discovered that a tracking device had been placed on her car.
 Her home was broken into and a listening device was installed.
 It was active for 8 days.
-As a result, she was part of a lawsuit that successfully challenged warrantless wiretapping.
+She later took part in a lawsuit that successfully challenged warrantless wiretapping.

-Vietnam
+Gumbo and fellow activist Stew Albert were married in 1977.
+She was given her nickname, Gumbo, by Black Panther Party leader Eldridge Cleaver.

-In 1970, while the war in Vietnam still raged, Judy and two other Yippie women visited the former North Vietnam.
-In 2013, Judy returned to a unified Vietnam to help celebrate the 40th anniversary of the Paris Peace Accords.
+In 2013, Gumbo returned to unified Vietnam to take part in a celebration of the 40th anniversary of the Paris Peace Accords.
+Her memoir, Yippie Girl: Exploits in Protest and Defeating the FBI, was published in May 2022.

-Weddings
+Personal life and death

-Gumbo and Albert were married from 1977 until his death in 2006.
+Gumbo was married to Albert from 1977 until his death in 2006.
 She was married to actor David Hemblen from 1966–1968, and David Dobkin, a co-founder of Berkeley Co-Housing, from 2008 until his death in 2014.
 She married historian Arthur Eckstein in 2017.
+She and Albert had a daughter.

+Gumbo died from complications of dementia in Berkeley, California, on September 14, 2026, at the age of 83.